sara-nl/irods-msi-persistent-id/README.md

 * check if permission is granted to everybody
 * check if permission is granted to user
 * check if permission is granted to groups
+* check if current user has write resp. read permission on the underlying iRODS object / collection Only valid for iRODS path based Microservices:
+   * msiPidCreate
+   * msiPidDelete
+   * msiPidGet
+   * msiPidMove
+   * msiPidSet
+   * msiPidUnset

 Examples:
 1. Everyone can read handles and perform reverse lookup.